omidarmat/webDevNotes/react/react.md

 [Notes will be added later.]

 Before React we had one technology per file, but with React we have one component per file.
 So separation of concerns is still there, but in a different paradigm.

+## **Routing and Single-Page Applications (SPA)**

+When we use routing in a web app, we basically match different URLs to different views in the UI.
+In the specific case of React, we match each URL to a specific React component.
+We call each match between a URL and a component a **route**.
+Then when one of the specific URLs gets visited, the corresponding React component will gbeet rendered.

+For instance, we show the homepage of our application at the `www.example.com/` URL which is also called the root URL.
+Then we render the login page for the `www.example.com/login` URL, and also when the user is logged in, we load the main functionality of our app for the `www.example.com/app` URL.

+This enable users to navigate between different screens of the app by simply using links in the browser.
+At the same time, routing like this, keeps the UI in sync with the current browser URL, which has a couple of nice advantages [more about this later...]

+This type of routing only works this way on the client side.
+There is also another routing that happens on the server side, but not in client-side React apps that we build during this tutorial.
+Most front-end frameworks have this client-side routing capablities baked right into the framework, but React is different, because it relies on 3rd-party packages for many different functionalities, and routing is one of them.

+In React, routing is usually handled by [**React Router**](#react-router) library.
+This is the most important and most used React 3rd-party library.
+If you want to learn React development you need to learn React Router.
+The reason for this is that routing is fundamental for building sing-page applications (SPA).

+Sing-page apps are web applications that are executed entirely on the client, so only in the user's browser.
+SPAs rely heavily on the concept of routes where different URLs corresponds to different views.

+Here is how single-page apps works:

+Whenever a user clicks on a special link provided by the router, the URL in the broswer simply changes.
+In the case of React, this job is usually done by `react-router` package.
+Chainging the URL will then trigger the DOM to be updated as a result.
+In single-page apps it is always JavaScript that will update the DOM and therefore the page.

+Usually, on a normal webpage, when we click on a link, the broswer loads a completely new page and then show us that new page.
+But SPAs are different.
+The page is updated by JavaScript which means that there will never be a complete page reload, and that is the whole point of SPAs.
+This makes the web app feel just like a native desktop or a mobile app, which is a fantastic user experience.

+Going back to React, whenever the URL is changed, React Router and React itself will update the DOM by rendering the component that corresponds to the new URL.
+Then the whole cycle can be repeated as many times as necessary.
+Each time a user clicks on a router link, it will change the URL and the component that is being displayed, all without reloading the whole page.

+It is quite common that some pages need to display some external data, but that is not a problem at all.
+When that happens, a component can load some additional data from a server, usually from some kind of a web API.
+While the SPA itself runs entirely on the client side, it can always communicate with a server to fetch some data.
+What we cannot do in SPAs is to load a completely new page, because then it would no longer be an SPA.

+Big and complex applications rely on URLs and need the routing capabilities, because only then they can become real SPAs.

 # **State, Events and Forms: interactive components**